mohitpai/journey-optimizer.en/help/using/campaigns/experiment-report-calculations.md

 ---
-title: Statistical Calculations used in the Experimentation report.
+title: Statistical calculations used in the Experimentation report.
 description: Learn more about statistical calculations used when running experiment reports
 feature: A/B Testing
 topic: Content Management